Natti Natasha: 2019–present: Iluminatti, Nattividad and further collaborations

 She released her debut album, Iluminatti on February 15, 2019, by Pina Records and Sony Music Latin.
 The album has a total of 15 songs, with two of them being features, "Te Lo Dije" with Anitta and "Soy Mía" with Kany Garcia.

 In 2019, she collaborated with Daddy Yankee, the Jonas Brothers and Sebastián Yatra on "Runaway".

 On September 24, 2021, at Billboard’s 2021 Latin Music Week, Natasha returned to the stage for the first time in two years, performing a medley of her hit songs.

 Her six-episode docuseries Everybody Loves Natti premiered on November 19, 2021.

 On January 13, 2022, Natasha collaborated with South Korean girl group Momoland on the song "Yummy Yummy Love", marking her return to singing in English since her debut EP and her first time collaborating with an Asian act.

 Personal life

-In 2021, she became engaged to her longtime manager, Raphy Pina, founder of Pina Records.
+In 2021, she became engaged to her longtime manager, Rafael Pina, founder of Pina Records.
 On February 18, 2021, she announced that she was pregnant with Pina's child.
 On May 22, 2021, she gave birth to their daughter, Vida Isabelle Pina Gutiérrez.
+On June 11, 2025, she announced that she and Pina expecting their second child together.
+On November 1, 2025, she gave birth to another daughter, Dominique Isabelle.